lstbl/DENV_cleavage_predictor/README.md

 #DENV Cleavage Predictor

 Neural network (PyTorch) and SVM (scikit-learn) models to classify 8-mer peptide windows as cleaved or uncleaved by dengue virus protease.
 The repo includes pre-trained models so you can reproduce the paper figures/tables out-of-the-box.
 You can also re-train from scratch by toggling a the "DoNewRuns" flag in the notebook.
+You can also train a completely new set of models on positive and negative training data 8-mers by toggling the "FREEZE" variable and providing the required positive and negative training data in .tsv files

 What’s inside
--DengueProtease.ipynb — end-to-end workflow (load data → encode 8-mers → train/evaluate NN & SVM → score/rank test sites → plot).
+-DengueProtease.ipynb — end-to-end workflow (load data → encode 8-mers → train/evaluate NN & SVM (or load pre-trained models) → score/rank test sites → plot).
 -training_examples.positives_nopct.tsv — labeled cleaved 8-mers derived from DENV genomes
 -training_examples.negatives_nopct.tsv — labeled uncleaved 8-mers derived from DENV genomes
 -sites_to_test_ER_and_ER_membrane_with_encoding_nopct.tsv — unlabeled candidate 8-mers to score/rank derived from human ER proteins